-The Administrative Division Commander of the Shelby County Sheriff's Office is commanded by Captain Jay Fondren.
+The Administrative Division of the Shelby County Sheriff's Office is commanded by Major Jay Fondren.
 The Administrative Division Commander is directly responsible for:

 - Acting as the public information officer

 - Managing the budget for the Sheriff on a daily basis

 - Supervising training